nahsiloh/Jumpstart-Notes/Day 21_Backend.md

 - ###### transport layer

-  = TCP(transmission control protocol) - breaks down the data into small chunks
+  = TCP(transmission control protocol) - breaks down the data into small chunks (packet)

+  - when data is sent, will check if the data is sent
+  - used by HTTP

+  = UDP- does not check the data that is sent

 - ###### application layer